New parking meters coming to Invercargill

 What is happening to the old “lollipop” meters?

 The current meters will be removed after the new kiosks are installed.
 We are still working through the plans for our old vintage-style parking meters, but it is anticipated that some of these will be available for purchase.
 It’s worth noting that the old meters will have had the money boxes removed and a special key is required to open them.
 These keys are difficult to obtain.

 - Ratepayers who have reached the age of 80 and still have a current driving licence receive free parking permits.
 A permit allows the holder free parking at on-street meters for the time stated on the meter.

-- If you receive a parking ticket and it remains unpaid, it is lodged with the Ministry of Justice and a court cost is added to the infringement fee.
-If the fee remains unpaid and the Court is required to take action a further Court cost is added.
+- If you receive a parking ticket and it remains unpaid, it is lodged with the Ministry of Justice and a Court cost (which is currently $30) is added to the parking ticket fee.
+If the fee remains unpaid and the Court is required to take action further Court costs are added.